 Is Garlic Healthy?
 The Health Benefits Of Garlic Explained

 “You have to hear this story!” my aunt exclaimed when I met her recently.
 My aunt has a ten-year-old granddaughter who has suffered from insomnia for as long as she can remember.
-Nothing seemed to work, and her grand-daughter would lie awake for hours every single night, no matter how sleep-deprived her body was.
+Nothing seemed to work.
+No matter how sleep-deprived her granddaughter felt, she would lie awake for hours every single night.

-One night, she was sleeping over at my aunt’s house, and my aunt decided to try a natural remedy she had heard about to help the girl fall asleep.
+One night, my aunt decided to try a natural remedy she had heard about to help her granddaughter fall asleep.

 At the very least, it couldn’t hurt.
-While her granddaughter was in the shower, my aunt slipped a few cloves of garlic under her pillow in a bag.
-A little while later, my aunt and her granddaughter were sitting and chatting on the guest bed where her granddaughter was to sleep, when suddenly her granddaughter said, “Grandma, I’m tired.
+While her granddaughter was showering, my aunt slipped a few cloves of garlic under her pillow in a small bag.
+A little while later, my aunt and her granddaughter were chatting on the guest bed where her granddaughter was to sleep.
+Suddenly her granddaughter said, “Grandma, I’m tired.
 I want to go sleep.”
 My aunt claims she has never in her life uttered these words – and certainly not at 8:30 pm.

-Within minutes of her head touching her pillow, she was fast asleep.“Maybe it was a one-time thing?”
+Within minutes of her head touching her pillow, she was fast asleep.“Maybe it was a one-time occurrence?”

-I asked doubtfully, but my aunt informed her daughter, the child’s mother, of what she had done, and her daughter began to do the same at home.
-Her granddaughter’s sleeping issues have since improved tremendously, and she no longer lies awake until the wee hours of the morning.
+My aunt informed her daughter about what happened.
+Her daughter began to do the same at home and noticed similar results.
+Her granddaughter’s sleeping issues have improved tremendously, and she no longer lies awake until the wee hours of the morning.

-With intrigue, I love this story and so I began to wonder about the qualities of garlic.
-I was super surprised to learn that garlic has so many benefits for mental and physical health and is nutrimental for so many parts and functions of the body.
+After I heard this story I became intrigued and began to wonder about other possible qualities of garlic.
+I surprisingly learned that garlic has so many benefits for mental and physical health.

 Do you love the taste garlic gives to your food?
 It’s actually doing a lot more than pleasing your taste buds.
 Read on to find out how incorporating garlic in your diet can help with many aspects of your overall health.